SkeletonMan03/PatchAgainstLog4Shell/README.md

 # Parameters
 A parameter for just scanning without patching has been added
-You can run `PatchAgainstLog4Shell.ps1 -scanonly` to just scan for and print out the location of vulnerable jars
+You can run `PatchAgainstLog4Shell.ps1 -scanonly` to just scan for and print out the location of vulnerable jars without patching them automatically